START THE REGISTRATION PROCESS IN RaPS

 By-passing RaPS entirely and enrolling in SISWEB directly will prevent a student from enrolling in any MBA courses for the quarter.
 See Registration Process for additional information.

 A review/update is required each quarter prior to registration.
 A few students have experienced difficulty with the Directory feature.
-If you have updated the Directory for the quarter and the system asks that you update it again rather than allowing you to enter RaPS, delete your browser history and login to RaPS again.
+If you have updated the Directory for the quarter and the system asks that you update it again rather than allowing to enter RaPS, delete your browser history and login to RaPS again.
 This allows you to proceed with registration.